rniemeyer/knockout-sortable/README.md

     * `arg.targetParent` - the destination observableArray
     * `arg.cancelDrop` - this defaults to false and can be set to true to indicate that the drop should be cancelled.

     This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.beforeMove`.
+This callback also receives the `event` and `ui` objects as the second and third arguments.

 * **afterMove** - specify a function to execute after an item has been moved to its new destination.
-This function receives a single argument that contains the following information:
+This function receives an object for its first argument that contains the following information:
     * `arg.item` - the actual item being moved
     * `arg.sourceIndex` - the position of the item in the original observableArray
     * `arg.sourceParent` - the original observableArray
     * `arg.targetIndex` - the position of the item in the destination observableArray
     * `arg.targetParent` - the destination observableArray

     This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.afterMove`.
+This callback also receives the `event` and `ui` objects as the second and third arguments.

 * **options** - specify any additional options to pass on to the `.sortable` jQuery UI call.
 These options can be specified in the binding or specified globally by setting `ko.bindingHandlers.sortable.options`.